supertree-toolkit/stk/doc/gui.rst

 required.
 This can be used to **carefully** check the taxa list for user errors, for example

-.. note:: Incomplete data (with blue elements) may not produce a data summary.
+.. note:: Incomplete data (with blue elements) may not produce a sensible data summary.

 .. note:: See the tutorial for more information on how nomenclature and taxonomy should be standardised.

 .. _img-stk-data-summary: